Men’s basketball: Thunderbirds hope to continue streak against EWU - SUU News

 Guard Tevian Jones has really started to perform like the predicted Big Sky Player of the Year, averaging just over 20 points per game over that six game stretch, including a 36-point outburst in an overtime win at Portland State University.

-The team has been dealing with some injuries, John Knight III has been playing limited minutes due to a hip dislocation and Maizen Faussett went down with a knee injury late in the game against Idaho on Thursday.
+The team has been dealing with some injuries, John Knight III has been playing limited minutes due to a hip flexor issue and Maizen Faussett went down with a knee injury late in the game against Idaho on Thursday.

 Looking at Eastern Washington